exercism/rust/concepts/hashmap/about.md

 }
 ```

-This is a very useful API and makes it convenient to address common ways in which Hashmaps are used that it is very popular and has an entire concept dedicated to it.
+This API makes certain common access patterns very convenient; it has an entire concept (Entry API) dedicated to it.